CMO of IBM Watson AI

 In the later part of the talk, I will show how one can develop NLU systems in absence of sufficient training data.
 I will showcase how the use of linguistic patterns can help to extract relevant information from text.

 Avengers: Endgame opened to unprecedented excitement and shattered box office records across the world.
-Nick Lewerke from Walt Disney Studios will share an insider’s view of the movie industry and describe how his team uses analytics to drive the theatrical launch success of blockbuster movies.
-He will discuss how he advances the adoption of analytics with creative partners and will provide a look forward on the continued expansion of analytics in the rapidly changing world of entertainment.
+Nick Lewerke and Farnaz Shorake from The Walt Disney Studios will share an insider’s view of the movie industry and describe their team uses analytics to drive the theatrical launch success of blockbuster movies.
+They will discuss how they advance the adoption of analytics with creative partners and will provide a look forward on the continued expansion of analytics in the rapidly changing world of entertainment.

 This presentation will cover the following: